AlexShoWhitehead/JudoWebsite/design-plan/design-journey.md

 > These must be actual user testing tasks.
 > **Tasks are not questions!**

-1. Find how often the club meets and when usually is the club meeting
+1. Find how often the club meets and when the club meets.

-2. Find the requirement to join
+2. You recently learned about the judo club through ClubFest, and would like to know if there are any prerequisites.
+Find any requirements to join.

-3. Learn about the history of the Judo and the club.
+3. You know that the judo club exists, however are unsure if judo is right for you.
+Learn about the history of the Judo and the club.

-TODO: add more tasks if necessary (a good rule of thumb is a task for every user goal)

 ### Participant 1 (Final Submission)
 > Using your notes from above, describe your user by answering the questions below.

 1. Who is your user, e.g., where does the user come from, what is the user's job, characteristics, etc.?

-    She is a Cornell student, Junior, heard about and is interested in but not fimilar about Judo.
+    Our user is a Cornell student.
+Our user is female, and a Junior.
+She has previously heard about judo and is interested.
+However, this user is not fimilar with Judo.

 2. Does the user belong to your audience of the site?

     > If “No”, what’s your strategy of associating the user test results to your audience’s needs and wants?
 How can your re-design choices based on the user tests make a better fit for the audience?

     Yes.
-She is a Cornell student who is interested in learning about about Judo and the Judo Club.
+Our target audience consists of university students looking to join a club where they can have some fun and get exercise while learning a new skill.
+This user is a Cornell student who is interested in learning about about Judo and get moving.

 ### Participant 1 -- Testing Notes (Final Submission)
 > When conducting user testing, you should take notes during the test.

-Three taks were completed sucessfully.
+Three tasks were completed sucessfully.
 The navigation bar and information sorting was designed well and helpful.
 She is interested in joining the club.

 ### Participant 2 (Final Submission)